Soumo525/Js-Youtube/README.md

 Control flow , Truthy

 Day12 ->
-For loop with break and continue
+For loop with break and continue , While and do while loop